Skip to content

 How random numbers have been obtained, insecurely/awkwardly

-Building a lottery system and pick a random winner from n participants is trivial, at least in the centralized world with a trusted server: the backend simply calls a random.randint(0, n-1) (this is a python example).
+Building a lottery system and pick a random winner from n participants is trivial, at least in the centralized world with a trusted server: the backend simply calls a random integer sampling function (random.randint(0, n-1) in python, or Math.floor(Math.random() * n) in JS).

-Unfortunately, without an equivalent of random.randomint() in Aptos Move, building a dApp version of it was actually much harder.
+Unfortunately, without an equivalent of random.randint() in Aptos Move, building a dApp version of it was actually much harder.

 One may have written a contract where the random numbers are sampled insecurely (e.g., from the blockchain timestamp):